TTETeam/object-detection-Realtime/README.md

 For Windows: You can download the yolov3 weights by clicking here and yolov3-tiny here then save them to the weights folder.

+### Using Custom trained weights
+Learn How To Train Custom YOLOV3 Weights Here: https://www.youtube.com/watch?v=zJDUhGL26iU

+Add your custom weights file to weights folder and your custom .names file into data/labels folder.
 ### Saving your yolov3 weights as a TensorFlow model.
 Load the weights using ``` load_weights.py ``` script.
 This will convert the yolov3 weights into TensorFlow .ckpt model files!